-

 ARCHITECTURE

-On the main facade, there are 10 large statues of notable jurists, and the upper part of the rear facade, from Piazza Cavour, is enriched by a bronze coat of arms of the House of Savoy.
+On the main facade, there are 10 large statues of notable jurists, and the upper part of the rear facade, overlooking Piazza Cavour, is enriched by a bronze coat of arms of the House of Savoy.

-Inside, the Hall of the Court of Cassation, also known as the Aula Magna, is decorated with several frescoes, started by the Sienese Cesare Maccari and continued, in 1918, by his student Paride Pascucci.
+Inside, the Hall of the Court of Cassation, also known as the Aula Magna, is decorated with several frescoes, started by the Sienese Cesare Maccari and continued, in 1918, by his student, Paride Pascucci.

 HOW TO GET THERE

-The closest Metro station is Lepanto, located about 800 meters away, on the Metro Line A. The closest bus station is Piazza Cavour, on the bus Lines 30, 70, 81, 87, 130F, 280, 301, 492 and 913.
+The closest Metro station is Lepanto, located about 800 meters away, on the Metro Line A. The closest bus stop is in Piazza Cavour, on the bus Lines 30, 70, 81, 87, 130F, 280, 301, 492 and 913.

 -